giancode1/giancode1/README.md

 ![Image text](./banner-software.png)

-I am an electronics and communications engineer, since I was 17 years old I started with Linux and took my first steps in programming with C. Thanks to my university education I learned Java and PHP.
+I am an electronics and communications engineer, since I was 18 years old I started with Linux and took my first steps in programming with C. Thanks to my university education I learned Java and PHP.
 In a self-taught way I learned my favorite programming languages and since then I have not stopped learning and developing projects, I am passionate about technology and the way it helps us to build a better world!

-* 🌍  I work and collaborate in remote projects and help the community.
+* 🌍  I work in my country and collaborate in remote projects and help the community.
-* ✉️  You can contact me on LinkedIn and Twitter
+* ✉️  You can contact me on LinkedIn.
-* 🧠  I'm learning advanced backend and cloud services
+* 🧠  I'm learning advanced Backend and Cloud Services

 ### Programming Languages